 For many centuries, until very recent times, the mouse was used as one of numerous ingredients in potions and lotions believed to cure all manner of problems from diseases and lumps, to infertility and cataracts.

-By 1787 fancy mice were well established in Japan with white and dominant spotted varieties and other colours.
+By 1787 fancy mice were well established in Japan with white and dominant spotted varieties and other colors.
 The first fancy mouse in the UK, The British National Mouse Club, was formed in 1895.

 Today, a mouse is seen as a different source to different people.
 To a child, it is a lovely, cute little furry pet, playful and inquisitive.
 To a scientist, it is an animal that provides a constant source of information, while to the zoologist it is both a fascinating creature to study and the most readily available source of food for reptiles, amphibians etc.